Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 Scheduling challenges

-If the team members are in different time zones, then it becomes quite complicated to schedule a meeting or a work session.
+If the team members are in different time zones, startups that hire offshore developers may find it complicated to schedule meetings or work sessions.
 For example, if a team meeting is scheduled at 10 AM PST, it would be 1 PM EST and 6 PM GMT.
 It might be inconvenient or even difficult for participants in other zones, especially those in Asia, where it might fall early in the morning, causing problems in attendance.

 However, these challenges can be effectively managed.
 Use virtual meeting tools like Zoom or Microsoft Teams and you will be able to facilitate collaboration across time zones.
 Utilizing scheduling tools like When2meet or Doodle allows everyone to indicate their availability, making it easier to find a suitable time for all participants.
 Additionally, using a time zone converter like World Time Buddy can help visualize these differences, ensuring better coordination and fostering greater participation.